Kitware/vtk-book/VTKBook/08Chapter8.md

 \bf\tag{8-6}
 $$

 The interpolation functions are of a characteristic shape.
 They reach their maximum value $W_i = 1$ at cell point $p_i$, and are zero at all other points.
-Examining Equation 8-1, we draw **Figure 8-2** and see that each interpolation function has the shape of a peaked "hat," and that interpolation is a linear combination of these hat functions, scaled by the data value at each point.
+Examining Equation 8-1, we draw {ref}`Figure 8-2 <Figure-8-2>` and see that each interpolation function has the shape of a peaked "hat," and that interpolation is a linear combination of these hat functions, scaled by the data value at each point.

 Equation 8-4 is the general form for cell interpolation.
 It is used to interpolate any data value defined at the cell points to any other point within the cell.
 We have only to define the specific interpolation functions $W_i$ for each cell type.